hearmeneigh/e621-rising-configs/README.md

 flowchart TD
-    CRAWL[Crawl/Download posts, tags, and tag aliases] -- JSONL --> IMPORT IMPORT[Import posts, tags, and tag aliases] --> STORE APPEND[Append additional posts] --> STORE
+    CRAWL[Crawl/Download posts, tags, and tag aliases] -- JSONL --> IMPORT IMPORT[Import posts, tags, and tag aliases] --> STORE APPEND1[Append posts from Gelbooru] --> STORE
+    APPEND2[Append posts from Rule34] --> STORE
+    APPEND3[Append posts from Danbooru] --> STORE
     STORE[Database]
 ```

-Download E621 tag and post metadata and import it into the Dataset Rising database.
+First you will need to download E621 tag and post metadata and import it into the Dataset Rising database.
-No images will be downloaded in these steps.
+No images will be downloaded during these steps.

 > ### Note!
 > These steps will download a lot of metadata from E621.
 This will take a while and strain their poor servers.